 In many cases, a backyard swimming pool can be removed most affordably through a partial collapse and fill.
 However, depending on your cities specific guidelines and the potential future uses of the land, full pool demolition and removal may be your only option.

-Partial Swimming Pool Removal
+- Pros and Cons of Partial Pool Removal

 For many people, a partial swimming pool removal is the more desirable option simply because it costs less.
 It is also the most common method used among swimming pool removal contractors.

-Then, the sides of the pool are broken down at least 18" from the top, and the broken concrete is gathered in the bottom of the pool.
+Then, the sides of the pool are broken down at least 18' from the top, and the broken concrete is gathered in the bottom of the pool.
 The pool is backfilled and compacted.

-If employed for supervision on your pool backfill, the Engineer will guide the process and perform density testing on your soil.
-The Engineer will submit a letter to your city's appropriate office once the job has been completed.
+If employed for supervision on your pool backfill, the engineer will guide the process and perform density testing on your soil.
+The engineer will submit a letter to your city's appropriate office once the job has been completed.

 So, if you've hired your cousin Larry to remove your inground pool because he thinks he can do it with a rented mini-excavator, it might be a good idea to also hire an engineer to oversee the backfill process.

-Advantages of Partial Inground Pool Removal
+Pros and Cons of Partial Inground Pool Removal

 Disadvantages of Partial Inground Pool Removal

 The presence of a former pool could also be any issue if you or anyone else living on the property should ever decide to install a new swimming pool.
 In this case, the old pool would have to be dug up, removed, and re-compacted to accommodate the new pool.

 Another disadvantage of partial removal (especially with non-engineered backfills) is the potential for sinkage and swelling to occur if the concrete is not layered properly and the backfill and compaction process is not done correctly.

-Full Inground Pool Removal
+What Is Full Inground Pool Removal?

 While this option is more costly than a partial pool removal, it comes with the convenience of being able to do whatever you want with your land after your swimming pool has been removed.
-So If you would like to rebuild on the location of a former pool, a full pool removal is your best bet.
+So if you would like to rebuild on the location of a former pool, a full pool removal is your best bet.

 In addition, inground pools with vinyl liners are built with walls made of steel, cement, or wood, and the floors are typically made using sand or vermiculite—a type of cement.
 If your vinyl-lined pool has steel walls or a steel collar, the steel must be removed first, so a full inground pool removal is necessary.

-Everything goes with a full removal.
+When it comes to the process of a full inground pool removal, everything goes.
 All of the concrete, gunite, fiberglass, steel, and vinyl lining is broken up and removed from the pool cavity using specialized equipment.

-Advantages of Full Pool Removal
+Pros and Cons of Full Pool Removal

 This is due to the fact that there are no limitations associated with building on the area where the pool once was.
 It's as if the pool was never there.

 A full pool removal means there are no chunks of concrete that need to be properly accounted for during the backfill and compaction process.

 DIY Pool Removal

-If you have an above ground pool, removing it simply involves draining the pool, tearing down the pool, and hauling it away to be disposed of properly.
+If you have an above ground pool, removing it involves draining the pool, tearing down the pool, and hauling it away to be disposed of properly.

 However, if you have an inground swimming pool, hiring a qualified inground pool removal contractor is the best way to go.

 Regardless of what pool removal method you decide to go with, it is important to make sure that your site is properly prepared prior to starting any work.
-This should involve draining your pool if it still has water in it, removing the pump, and making sure all gas and electrical lines are secured, and all necessary permits are obtained.
+This should involve draining your pool if it still has water in it, removing the pump, making sure all gas and electrical lines are secured, and all necessary permits are obtained.